Water softeners address one of the biggest water quality problems: hard water.

-But there are other types of softeners that are rapidly gaining popularity, especially salt-free water conditioners.
+But there are other types of filtration that are rapidly gaining popularity, especially salt-free water conditioners.

-This type of system, as the name suggests, uses a salt-free process to soften water.
+This type of system, as the name suggests, uses a salt-free process to change the molecular structure of the water.
 For this reason, it’s advertised as a better option for people on a low-sodium diet, or people who just won’t want to add salt to their drinking water.

-Salt-free softeners aren’t technically considered water softeners; rather, water conditioners, as they don’t actually remove the calcium and magnesium ions from water.
+Salt-free systems aren’t technically considered water softeners; rather, water conditioners, as they don’t actually remove the hard water causing the calcium and magnesium ions from water.

-The majority of water softeners are dual tank, or twin tank, which means the system has two tanks, making the entire softening process more efficient.
+The majority of water softeners are single tank units.
+However, dual tank, or twin tank systems are growing in popularity, because the system has two tanks, making the entire softening process more efficient.